 Troublemaker cards represent the disruptive characters in Equestria.
 You play these cards face-down at a Problem.
 They have no effect until they're turned face-up ("uncovered") at the beginning of your Troublemaker Phase.
-Each player can have no more than one Troublemaker at each Problem, regardless of whether that Troublemaker is face-up or face-down.
+Each player can have no more than one face-up Troublemaker at each Problem.
 (See below for details on playing and defeating Troublemakers.)